Shire: Origins

 The shire in early days was governed by an ealdorman and in the later Anglo-Saxon period by a royal official known as a "shire reeve" or sheriff.
 The shires were divided into hundreds or wapentakes, although other less common sub-divisions existed.
 An alternative name for a shire was a "sheriffdom" until sheriff court reforms separated the two concepts.
 The phrase "shire county" applies, unofficially, to non-metropolitan counties in England, specifically those that are not local unitary authority areas.
 In Scotland the word "county" was not adopted for the shires.
 Although "county" appears in some texts, "shire" was the normal name until counties for statutory purposes were created in the 19th century.
 In Ireland "shire" was not used for the counties.

 In most cases, the "shire town" is the seat of the shire's government, or was historically.
 Sometimes the nomenclature exists even where "county" is used in place of "shire" as in, for instance, Kentville in Nova Scotia.

 Shires in the United Kingdom

 "Shire" also refers, in a narrower sense, to ancient counties with names that ended in "shire".
 These counties are typically (though not always) named after their county town.
 The suffix -shire is attached to most of the names of English, Scottish and Welsh counties.
 It tends not to be found in the names of shires that were pre-existing divisions.
 Essex, Kent, and Sussex, for example, have never borne a -shire, as each represents a former Anglo-Saxon kingdom.
-Similarly Cornwall was a British kingdom before it became an English county.
+Similarly Cornwall was a Brittonic kingdom before it became an English county.
 The term "shire" is not used in the names of the six traditional counties of Northern Ireland.